 Tent Cot vs Traditional Tent

 I like being off the ground when I’m sleeping, especially when I’m somewhere where downpours are unpredictable.
-With a tent cot you can use it as intended or, with a lot of models (but not all), you can detach the base and use it as a normal tent.
+With a camping cot you can use it as intended or, with a lot of models (but not all), you can detach the base and use it as a normal tent.

 I guess the biggest advantage a cot tent has over a traditional tent is that it’s more versatile.

-The History of the Cot Tent
+The History of Cot Tents